 So when a whole troop of the King’s fiercest Knights, led by the bravest, hardest of them all, turn up with a missive that will change her life, she is not happy, but she is stubborn and resilient enough to give as good as she gets.
 She has a viperous intelligent tongue and she is not afraid to use it when necessary, even if it does get her in trouble at times for talking before thinking and for judging harshly before knowing a person, but there

-Hugh would rather be with a sword in hand, with his men fighting a bloody and dangerous battle, than having to sweet talk a fire breathing woman to open the gates so he can deliver a message from his King.
+Hugh would rather be with a sword in hand, with his men fighting a bloody and dangerous battle, than have to sweet talk a fire breathing woman to open the gates so he can deliver a message from his King.
 What he didn’t expect was to be forced to marry the very woman who looks at him as though he were the very devil, a woman he soon learns has far more secrets then he could expect.
-But no matter the circumstances of their union, or who she is and where her alliances lay he can’ help but feel the stirrings of lust, want and
+But no matter the circumstances of their union, or who she is and where her alliances lay he can’t help but feel the stirrings of lust, want and

 How much do I love Hugh?